Google Data Studio Tutorial

 By default, the dimension is “Date”; you can change it to any of the time-based dimensions, including “Year” or “Time”, among others.

-In this case, I’m going to opt for “Date”.
+In this case, I will opt for “Date”.

 Data Studio will automatically select a metric (i.e., what is displayed on the Y-axis) for you.
-Change whatever you want; for example, it defaults to “New Users” for me, but I prefer to see “Goal completions”, which are leads.
+Change whatever you want; for example, I have “New Users” selected by default, but I prefer to see “Goal completions”, which are leads.

 data studio

-Make sure you have selected the chart to see the panel on the right:
+Make sure you have selected the graph to see the panel on the right:

 data studio

-You have two options for adding a metric (or dimension): you can click on the blue plus icon.
-This will bring up a search box so you can find the field you want.
-Another way is to drag a field from the right into the metrics section.
+You have two options for adding a metric (or dimension): you can click on the blue plus icon – which will bring up a search box so you can find the field you want – or you can drag a field from the right into the metrics section.

-To remove a metric, just hover your mouse over it and click on the white “X” that appears.
+To remove a metric, simply hover the mouse over it and click on the white “X” that appears.

 Now let’s add a table.
 This time choose the third option: